COSIA in Space

 Learn more about GHGSat

 The participating COSIA members will be building on a common technique called “dispersion modelling”, where known sources of emissions are combined with meteorological data to determine the concentration and location of emissions in the atmosphere at a given time.

 “In this case we will be reversing the process and developing an ‘inverse dispersion model,’ that will allow us to determine the source of emissions based on the atmospheric conditions and the concentration of methane and CO2 in the atmosphere,” says Imperial’s Carling.
 “We will be testing the model by using flux chamber data to simulate the correct corresponding atmospheric conditions.”

-Once launched, the satellite will remain in orbit for at least one year and will orbit above Alberta’s oil sands mining operations once every two weeks.
+The satellite, named “Claire”, launched on June 22 from India's Satish Dhawan Space Centre.
+The satellite will remain in orbit for at least one year and will circuit above Alberta’s oil sands mining operations once every two weeks.
 Provided that the conditions are clear enough, which is expected to be about half the time, the satellite will conduct concentration measurements and transmit them back to Earth.